 (b) Payments for Implementation Services

-These payments are for Contractor’s implementation services for the Project, which will include, but not be limited to, the Contractor providing Customizations, implementation of the BAS System, Interfaces, training, and Documentation.
+These payments are for Contractor’s implementation services for the Project, which will include, but not be limited to, the Contractor providing Customizations, implementation of the BAS System, training, and Documentation.
 These fixed fees will include all of Contractor’s travel and out-of-pocket expenses.

 (c) Payments for Third Party Equipment and Third Party Software

 These payments are for Third Party Equipment and Third Party Software to be purchased by Contractor on behalf of and for PEBA as set forth in this Contract.
 The listed fees will include all shipping, delivery, maintenance and shipping related insurance expenses as agreed to in the formal request to purchase.
-PEBA and Contractor will mutually agree which Third Party Equipment and Third Party Software will be procured from Contractor and which Third Party Equipment and Third Party Software will be procured by PEBA.
-Additionally, PEBA and Contractor will mutually agree on any deviations or variations from the Third Party Equipment and Third Party Software proposed by Contractor.
+Prior to the execution of this Contract, PEBA and Contractor will mutually agree which Third Party Equipment and Third Party Software will be procured from Contractor and which Third Party Equipment and Third Party Software will be procured by PEBA.
+Additionally, prior to the execution of this Contract, PEBA and Contractor will mutually agree on any deviations or variations from the Third Party Equipment and Third Party Software proposed by Contractor in its Proposal.
+Contractor is not obligated to procure any Third Party Software or Third Party Equipment unless and until the parties agree in writing, as contemplated herein, to the specific Third Party Software and Third Party Equipment that Contractor is obligated to procure, and any such procurement will be subject to the following terms:

+All obligations contained in this Contract, if any, to purchase and deliver the hardware/software will be assigned by Contractor to DCPS and DCPS will perform all activities contemplated by this Contract that are or may be deemed to be a resale of tangible products for any purpose, although Contractor may serve as an agent for DCPS solely for the purposes of invoicing, and collecting payment, with respect thereto.

+PEBA will be responsible for executing the hardware/software license agreements directly with the applicable third party vendors.
+Notwithstanding anything to the contrary anywhere else in this Contract, (A) PEBA’s use of such third party hardware/software and related services, and the vendor’s obligations with respect to the hardware/software and related services (e.g. warranty, support, performance/service level commitments), will be governed by those license agreements and PEBA and the third party vendors (and not Contractor) will be solely responsible for compliance with those terms and (B) Contractor’s obligations under this Contract are limited to the deliverables created by Contractor for delivery to PEBA and do not extend to any such third party hardware/software and related services.

+PEBA’s license with each applicable third party vendor shall permit Contractor to access and use the third party hardware/software and related services as necessary for purposes of Contractor’s performance of the Services under this Contract.

 (d) Payments for Maintenance and Support Services